What is the role of fat and what are its properties?

 As you know, what we eat has a great impact on our intellectual and physical development.
 In order to make the most of our development potential, the diet must be rich in various foods that will contain adequate amounts of proteins, carbohydrates, vitamins, minerals and fats.
 And on fats, we will focus on this topic.

-Let's start with divisions.
 Fats can be divided into different categories, for example the origin of fats can be divided into vegetable - where the most is found in seeds, fruit flesh and animal found in all living organisms, for example in subcutaneous adipose tissue or in cells. and the organs of various organisms.
 We could write a lot more about the construction of fats, but I would run away a bit from the subject, so I will try to explain it reasonably and legibly.
 As I wrote above, fats or lipids are found in all organisms, they form part of tissues, they provide storage of substances regulating the solubility of important vitamins K, E, A, D. Next division is the division of lipids (fats) in terms of their chemical structure we distinguish fats simple and complex.
 The first one is a combination of hydrogen and hydrogen carbon, for example glycerol esters and fatty acids.
-In contrast, complex fats are those that are made of carbon, hydrogen, oxygen contain other compounds, such as nitrogen bases, sulfuric acids, etc. One of thecomponents of simple and fatty fats are fatty acids.
+In contrast, complex fats are those that are made of carbon, hydrogen, oxygen contain other compounds, such as nitrogen bases, sulfuric acids, etc.

 The best products from the Omega-3 category.